rse-ops/gcp-django-template/docs/_docs/usage/index.md

 # Usage

-This is the user guide for the gcp-django-stanford template, including user and administrative views.
+This is the user guide for the gcp-django-template, including user and administrative views.

  - [Admin](admin) views for adding users and interacting with projects.
  - [Interface](interface) the primary interactions for a user